zaclummys/apex-by-example/soql/README.md

 ```apex
 List<Account> accounts = [SELECT Id, Name, (SELECT Id, FirstName, LastName FROM Contacts WHERE LastName = 'Smith') FROM Account];
 ```

+> [!TIP]
+> You can use subqueries to retrieve related records in a single query.
+This can improve performance and reduce the number of queries required to retrieve related records.

 ## Limits